5 Signs Bad Church Governance Is Stifling Your Growth and Mission

 One more thing on micromanagement.

-Great leaders never say “Please micromanage me.”
-So if you want to repel great leaders, micromanage them.
+Great leaders never say, “Please micromanage me.”
+So, if you want to repel great leaders, micromanage them.

 Great leaders never say 'micromanage me'.
 If you want to repel great leaders, micromanage them.
-Click To Tweet
+Share on X2.
+Your congregation demands consensus

 Somewhere along the way someone got the idea that everyone has to agree with every decision.